maltsevvv/rnspi-install/manual install for Raspbian Buster.md

-## INSTAKK IF You using Raspbian Buster Kodi 18
+## MANUAL INSTALL IF You using Raspbian Buster Kodi 18

 Edit /boot/config.txt